angelundeveloped/walmart_hackathon/walmart-compass/docs/Walmart Wavefinder: Hackathon Project Plan.md

   * [x] Set up a client-side function to call the Gemini API.
   * [x] Develop a system prompt that instructs the model to extract product names from user queries and return them in a structured yaml format (e.g., {"items": ["milk", "bread", "eggs"]}).
   * [x] Connect the ChatWindow.tsx component to this function.
 Display the conversation flow.
-* [] **Connecting Logic:**
+* [x] **Connecting Logic:**
-  * [] When the LLM returns the list of items, look up their coordinates from store-layout.json.
+  * [x] When the LLM returns the list of items, look up their coordinates from store-layout.yaml.
-  * [] Call your calculateRoute function with the cart's current position and the list of item coordinates.
+  * [x] Call your calculateRoute function with the cart's current position and the list of item coordinates.
-  * [] Update the map to display the new, optimized route.
+  * [x] Update the map to display the new, optimized route.
-  * [] Populate the ShoppingList.tsx component with the requested items.
+  * [x] Populate the ShoppingList.tsx component with the requested items.
-* [] **Shopping List Functionality:**
+* [x] **Shopping List Functionality:**
-  * [] Implement the check-off feature.
+  * [x] Implement the check-off feature.
 When an item is checked, it could be greyed out on the list and its pin removed from the map.
+  * [x] Items should be deletable.
+  * [x] Items should be organized by proximity.
 * [] **UI/UX Refinement:**
   * [] Ensure the blue arrow smoothly follows the path and rotates to show direction.
   * [] Add loading states for the AI response and route calculation.